Crypto Taxes Overview

 Forms You'll Need

-First question on your Form 1040: "At any time during 2024, did you receive, sell, exchange, or otherwise dispose of any digital assets?"
+Where to Start: First question on your Form 1040: "At any time during 2025, did you receive, sell, exchange, or otherwise dispose of any digital assets?"
 Answer honestly.
 Yes or no—don't skip it.
-The IRS cross-checks this with exchange reports.
+The IRS cross-checks this with exchange reports (especially now with Form 1099-DA).

 If your activity is minimal (under $600 in some cases), reporting might be straightforward.
 But always track everything—better to have records you don't need than need records you don't have.